 It is my privilege to have the opportunity to continue to uphold and build upon CIArb’s achievements, including promoting the resolution of private disputes through education and training, developing the learned society, and facilitating advanced dispute resolution.

 It is crucial that dispute resolution professionals of all ages constantly educate themselves.
 By educating ourselves, we not learn only to adapt and apply different methods, but also to stimulate our minds and welcome innovation.

-Professor Dr Nayla Comair-Obeid, founding partner of Obeid Law Firm, heads the firm's dispute resolution practice.
-Author of The Law of Business Contracts in the Middle East, Professsor Comair-Obeid publishes prolifically and is regularly invited to lecture at world-renowned academic institutions where her articles and scholarly publications are often cited as reference works.
+Professor Dr Nayla Comair-Obeid, founding partner of Obeid Law Firm, heads the firm's dispute resolution practice and is a dual-qualified lawyer admitted to both the Beirut and Paris Bars.
+She is also an associate member of 3 Verulam Buildings (3VB).
+Author of The Law of Business Contracts in the Middle East, Professor Comair-Obeid publishes prolifically and is regularly invited to lecture at world-renowned academic institutions where her articles and scholarly publications are often cited as reference works.

 Throughout her career, Professor Comair-Obeid has held, and continues to hold, pre-eminent positions in many of the major international legal institutions.
 At present, she is a member of the International Chamber of Commerce (ICC) executive board; companion of the Chartered Institute of Arbitrators (CIArb); member of China's international commercial expert committee of the Supreme People's Court; member of the London Court of International Arbitration (LCIA); member of the Institute of World Business Law of the International Chamber of Commerce (ICC) in Paris; and trustee of the Cairo Regional Centre for International Commercial Arbitration (CRCICA).
 She also sits on the ICSID panel of arbitrators and conciliators.